In this section

 As with the adult population, early recognition of an at-risk infant, child or adolescent is critical.

-All patients have a risk assessment completed using the Revised Glamorgan Paediatric Pressure Ulcer Risk Assessment Scale completed at the following stages:
+All patients have a risk assessment completed using the Revised Glamorgan Paediatric Pressure Ulcer Risk Assessment Scale and documented on the Primary Assessment flowsheet in the EMR.

 The following factors should be considered when completing a risk assessment: